tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 Now, I have a model that predicts the sentiment of the earnings call transcripts.

-**Hypothesis**

-It's important to setup my hypothesis before I conduct this experiment.
-It's easy to find patterns in the data that don't mean much.
-I have to check my biases.
-Here's my hypothesis:

-Null Hypothesis (H₀): X₀ = X₁
-Alternate Hypothesis (H₁): X₀ ≠ X₁
-X₀ = Stock price difference before and after earnings call for positive earnings call X₁ = Stock price difference before and after earnings call for negative earnings call

-Significance level: α = 0.05

-In layman's terms, I believe that in certain sectors such as technology, the underlying earnings numbers such as EPS do not predict the movements of stock prices.
+I believe that in certain sectors such as technology, the underlying earnings numbers such as EPS do not predict the movements of stock prices.
 Fundamentals are out.
 The influx of cheap money allows growth company ticker prices to rise as long as companies provide investors a positive outlook in their earnings call.
 So, I hope to see a big difference in stock price after earnings call for companies that provide positive sentiment regardless they beat estimated numbers or not.

+**Hypothesis**

 **Data Collection**